 What a Dietitian Says: Analyzing the Hype Around the Homemade Mounjaro Recipe with Pink Salt

 To help you separate fact from fiction, we asked Sarah Noll, RD, CNSC, a registered dietitian and certified nutrition support clinician, to break down each ingredient in this natural Mounjaro drink.
-Her insights clarify why this recipe has gained such traction and where its real value lies.
+Her insights clarify why this recipe has gained such traction and where its real value (and real risks) lie.

 “This drink works because it supports hydration and digestion with minimal ingredients,” says Sarah.
 “It’s not magic, but when used consistently in the right context, it can absolutely support a healthy lifestyle.”